ministryofjustice/security-guidance/docs/public-protest-and-demonstrations-policy.md

 4. Following any public protest or demonstration, the most senior grade based at the site, or in Moderate Risk and larger sites, the Senior Responsible Officer \(SRO\), has responsibility for ensuring that detailed records are kept of any incidents, including:

-    -   the identity of those involved;
+    -   The identity of those involved.

-    -   the date, time and location;
+    -   The date, time and location.

-    -   the behaviour involved;
+    -   The behaviour involved.

-    -   the impact \(damage, injury and disruption etc.\); and
+    -   The impact, such as damage, injury, or disruption.

-    -   any warnings issued or other steps taken to defuse the situation.
+    -   Any warnings issued or other steps taken to defuse the situation.

 ## Policy Statements